Bunks18/lbunkerportfolio/README.md

-This repo will be used to create my portfolio https://bunks18.github.io/lbunkerportfolio/
+This repo will be used to create my brother's portfolio https://bunks18.github.io/lbunkerportfolio/